Manyamanni/LinkLift/README.md

 ## 🚀 Deployment

 ### Backend
-- Can be deployed to Heroku, Railway, or any Python hosting service
+- Can be deployed to Heroku, Railway, Render, or any Python hosting service
+- **Database:** Uses Neon PostgreSQL (serverless Postgres) - sign up at https://neon.tech
-- Update `DATABASE_URL` for production database (PostgreSQL recommended)
+- Update `DATABASE_URL` with your Neon connection string
 - Set secure `SECRET_KEY` and `JWT_SECRET_KEY`

 ### Frontend